Letter To The Editor: "Thank You For Starting Discussions That Will Bring Change"

 Therefore I believe, we can do this dance world.
 We can educate society about our incredible value.
 Dance Magazine is helping lead the way by not hiding from problems, but by starting discussions that will bring change.

-What more can Dance Magazine do to move the field forward and start worthwhile conversations?
+Dance Magazine do to move the field forward and start worthwhile conversations?
 Please share your thoughts in the comments.